hsghori/CS-Notes/parallel_programming_notes.md

 - Gustafson's Law: Improving a portion $P$ of a computation by factor $s$ results in an overall speedup of
 $$S_{latency}(s) = (1-P) + sP$$
-	- Weak scaling is really a measure of the overhead needed to
 - Strong scaling: how the solution time varies with the number of processors for a fixed total problem size.
 	- Designing a strong scaling experiment: Run a program on a fixed problem size and vary the number of threads.
 	- Strong scaling attempts to answer: how much faster can we solve this problem with parallelism?
-	- Addressed by Amdahl's law
+This is answered by Amdahl's law
 - Weak scaling: how the solution time varies with the number of processors for a fixed problem size per processor.
 	- Designing a weak scaling experiment: Run a program with a fixed number of iterations per thread and vary the number of threads.
 	- Weak scaling attempts to answer: can we solve bigger problems with more parallelism?
-	- Addressed by Gustafosan's law.
+This can be answered by Gustafosan's law.
 	- Weak scaling is becoming less feasible as processor growth is outstripping memory growth.
 Since weak scaling involves solving bigger problems, more memory is key.
 	- Weak scaling is difficult to express in algorithms.

-### Factors Against Parallelism
+## Factors Against Parallelism
 - There are three major factors against parallelism.
 	1. Startup costs associated with initiating processes.
 		- May overshadow actual processing time.